Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 We are going to use `spaCy`'s `en_core_web_md` model for this exercise.
-You can directly download the model from your jupyter notebook by running the following
+You can directly download the model from your Jupyter Notebook by running the following
 code:

 ``` python
 ! python -m spacy download en_core_web_md
 ```

-Once you have downloaded the `en_core_web_md` model, it stays on your computer so that you don't have to download it the next time you run the following lines of code in jupyter notebook.
+Once you have downloaded the en_core_web_md model, it remains on your computer, ensuring you don't need to download it again the next time you run the following lines of code in Jupyter Notebook.

-Now we are going to write a function that takes the full text of each play, tokenizes it, and then counts the number of times each word appears in that text.
+Now, we will write a function that takes the full text of each play, tokenizes it, and counts the number of times each word appears in that text.

 :::::::::::::::::::::::::::::::::::::::::: spoiler
 #### What does tokenizing mean?

-Tokenizing a text means breaking a piece of text into smaller parts - usually words, subwords, or sentences - so that a computer can work with it more easily.
+Tokenizing a text means breaking a piece of text into smaller parts — usually words, subwords, or sentences — so that a computer can work with it more easily.

 In natural language processing (NLP), tokenization is often the first step when preparing text for most analysis tasks like word frequency analysis,